 The Sicilian Defense: Nc6 Systems arises after 1.e4 c5 2.Nf3 Nc6 and falls under ECO code B20.
-With 1...c5, Black enters the Sicilian Defence, an asymmetric counter-attacking opening that uses a flank pawn to control d4.
+With 1...c5, Black enters the Sicilian Defense, an asymmetric counter-attacking opening that uses a flank pawn to control d4.
 The idea is that exchanging the c-pawn for White's d-pawn will leave Black with two central pawns against one, with long-term aspirations of achieving ...d5 and exploiting the half-open c-file.
 White's most principled approach is 2.
 Nf3, preparing to open the position with 3. d4, since 1...c5 does not aid development the way 1...e5 does, and the faster White opens the game, the more they can capitalize on their developmental lead.
 After 2...Nc6, the knight immediately contests d4 and serves as the launching pad for major systems including the Sveshnikov, the Accelerated Dragon, and classical Open Sicilian setups.
 Following 3.d4 cxd4 4.Nxd4, Black's choice of pawn structure and piece placement defines the character of the game entirely.
 White also has the popular alternative 3.Bb5, the Rossolimo Variation, which sidesteps Open Sicilian complications by targeting the knight directly.
 With 516.3 million Lichess games across all rating levels, it is one of the most popular openings.

 History and Notable Players